jdtoscano94/Learning-Scientific_Machine_Learning_Residual_Based_Attention_PINNs_DeepONets/README.md

 PI-DeepONets Youtube Tutorial:https://youtu.be/YpNYVD9B_Js

-Also, if you are interested and PINNs and Machine Learning, please consider subscribing to the Crunch Youtube channel.
+Also, if you are interested and PINNs and Machine Learning, please consider subscribing to the Crunch Group (Brown University) Youtube channel.
 They upload weekly seminars on Scientific Machine Learning.

 https://www.youtube.com/channel/UC2ZZB80udkRvWQ4N3a8DOKQ